 Who needs to worry about suing foreign doctors?

-Certainly, anyone who travels internationally could foresee a circumstance leading to medical treatment abroad.
+As mentioned, anyone who travels internationally could foresee a circumstance leading to medical treatment abroad.
 Automobile accidents, heart attacks, illness, and other unexpected medical emergencies can occur overseas during travel, just like they do at home.
+In this case, a traveler typically has little to no options other than to receive medical care in the country where they are traveling.

 Moreover, the concept of “medical tourism” is popular with millions of Americans.
 Medical tourism refers to people that visit a country other than their own for medical treatment.
 Sometimes, people go abroad to seek treatment, such as a particular drug for a particular disease, that is not permitted in the United States.
-Other instances include people visiting countries that have well-trained doctors who can perform surgeries, both elective and otherwise, at a cost much less expensive than in the United States.
-In fact, savings can be as much as 88%, even after factoring in the cost of travel!
+Other times, people visit countries that have well-trained doctors who can perform surgeries, both elective and otherwise, at a cost much less expensive than in the United States.
+In fact, savings can be as much as 88%, even after factoring in the cost of travel.

 Where do you sue when a foreign doctor commits medical malpractice?